 Total images, crops, and details from Van der Salm’s work will be combined in a projection with a visual translation of the data, to make visible what happens inside the computer.
 The second part of the main exhibition is an extreme contrast to the urban environment and dynamic projection; ultimate white cubes with a restricted selection of physical works.

-For the last few years, the NFM has invited contemporary writers, photographers and curators to – from their specific perspective – curate exhibitions from the museum collection in De collectie belicht door.
-In the context of NOWHERE the unique occasion presents itself to have a computer perform this task.
-The images that Van der Salm’s oeuvre consists of will be combined with the digitised images from the museum collection.
-The computer will select from architecture/urban environment and then apply the values that the algorithm has learned based on Van der Salm’s input.
+For the last few years, the NFM has invited contemporary writers, photographers and curators to – from their specific perspective – curate exhibitions from the museum collection in The Collection Illuminated by….
+In the context of NOWHERE the unique occasion presents itself to have an algorithm perform this task.
+The presentation includes an interactive installation, driven by an algorith trained by photographer Frank van der Salm

 NOWHERE – Imagining The Global City collects Frank van der Salm’s work of the past 25 years.
 The image of a consumer-oriented, imaginary metropolis rises from this book, designed by Irma Boom.
 Images – sometimes upside down – question each other about the reality they represent.
 Together, they form the image of a city that, all of a sudden, seems to be simultaneously everywhere and nowhere, yet: here now.